Moogy Klingman: Life and career

 Klingman played keyboards and produced Bette Midler's duet with Bob Dylan "Buckets of Rain" – which appeared on Midler's 1976 album, Songs for the New Depression.
 He became her musical director, taking over from Barry Manilow.
 Klingman collaborated with William "Buzzy" Linhart in co-writing "(You Gotta Have) Friends", which became Bette Midler's de facto theme song.

 Klingman had solo albums out on Capitol and EMI records, as well as on his own label.
 Songs from his solo albums were covered by Johnny Winter, Eric Clapton, Barry Manilow, Bette Midler, Todd Rundgren and others.
 His song "Dust in the Wind" (not to be confused with the hit song of the same name by Kansas) was covered by Todd Rundgren on his album Something/Anything? and has been performed live in concert by Guns N' Roses.

 In 1985 Klingman helped the group Mandolindley Road Show mix and master their debut self-titled album.
 He mentored the late, influential hip-hop producer Paul C., who was a member of the band.

 Klingman became the executive producer and musical director of the Music From Free Creek "supersession" project when Rundgren's agent Albert Grossman wanted too much money on his behalf, and Rundgren passed the job on to his friend.
 The sessions featured the participation of Eric Clapton, Jeff Beck, Keith Emerson, Mitch Mitchell, Harvey Mandel and Linda Ronstadt.

 Klingman also performed live at many venues with various groups, playing for Chuck Berry, Jimi Hendrix, Buzzy Linhart and then in the 1990s, with members of the Allman Brothers/Gov't Mule, and a summer tour with Bo Diddley.
 He was the co-founder of the band The Peaceniks, along with Barry Gruber.
 Klingman also played in the Moogy/Woody Band with Allman Brothers alumni Allan Woody, and Warren Haynes.
 In 1979 he had a show on Manhattan Cable Channel J called "Manhattan Alley".
+Klingman was also an actor and filmmaker.
+He directed a short film called, Boy With a Beatbox (1986), and starred in the 2005 independent feature film, The Rodnees: We Mod Like Dat!

 A benefit concert was held in January 2011, to help pay Klingman's medical expenses, and saw the original Todd Rundgren's Utopia, featuring Ralph Schuckett, Kevin Ellman, John Siegler and Klingman, reunite on stage for the first time in over thirty years.